michaelcan2/michaelcan2.github.io/about.md

 ---
 layout: page
-title: Machine Learning Final Project
+title: Predicting the Success of a Theatrical Production
 permalink: /MLproject/
 ---
 ###### Created by: Harper Pack, Brandon Harris and Michael Cantu